 - Experiences are more important than things.
 Although this may not be true for everyone, I’ve realized this is very true for me.
 I value making memories over buying new things because I’ve realized that no matter what happens, you always have your memories to enjoy.
 I’ve also realized that you usually regret all of the things you didn’t do rather than the things you did.
 So, I will be happily watching Netflix and HBO Go on my circa 2009 TV rather than upgrading to a new one so that I can afford to go on trips and to go out and do fun things with friends.

 - Sometimes it’s better to be nice than to be right.
 When I was younger, being “right” was very important to me.
-I have the temperament of a know-it-all and I LOVE dropping knowledge on people.
-I’m also somewhat competitive, which means from time to time, I can be annoying.
-One huge lesson I’ve learned is that there’s a time and place for being right and sometimes (actually, more often than not) being nice trumps being right because in the end, only kindness matters.
+I have the temperament of a know-it-all and I LOVE dropping the knowledge I have accumulated over the years onto people.
+I’m also somewhat competitive, which means from time to time, I can be kind of annoying.
+One huge lesson I’ve learned is that there is a time and place for being right and sometimes (actually, more often than not) being nice trumps being right because in the end, only kindness matters.
 (Do you like how I snuck those Jewel lyrics in there??
-I had to!)
+I had to!!)

 - Comparison is the thief of joy.
 Oh boy.
 If there was ONE huge lesson that I could impart upon myself at age 20, this would be it.
 In the past ten years, social media has only gotten bigger and bigger and with that, it’s become ridiculously easy to compare yourself to other people.
 Sometimes, the people you spend time comparing yourself to are people you don’t even know.
 I’ve spent so much time beating myself up comparing my behind the scenes struggles to the highlight reels of other people and it stinks that I would treat myself like that.
 If there’s one thing I would tell myself at age 20 (or really any age at all) it’s to keep your eyes on your own paper, because comparison doesn’t do anything positive for you.

 - Invest your heart into good people.
 Forget about the rest.
 And also, in order to have great friends, you have to BE a great friend as well.
-I spent a lot of my early 20s looking for love (friendship-wise) in all the wrong places, so to speak.
+I spent a lot of my early 20s looking for love (in friendships and in other relationships) in all the wrong places, so to speak.
 In my late 20s, I’ve become more selective about my friendships, but what’s funny is, that’s led me to more amazing relationships with more really genuine, kind people than I would have had otherwise.

 - Just because something worked for you once doesn’t mean it always will.
 Be adaptable or get left behind!
 This is certainly true for my business, especially in this rapidly growing and changing industry, but it’s also a great metaphor for life.
 If you aren’t willing to change or grow, you will eventually stagnate and no one wants that.
 It’s important to be open to new experiences, trying new things, going a different way because that could end up leading you somewhere better than you could have ever imagined.
 Keeping an open mind is key.